golanlevin/ExperimentalCapture/students/michelle/project2.md

   * Use the [AutoPipe](../michelle/Scripts/AutoPipe) script with 'animation' and 'rebuild curve' selected
   * Use 'taper' feature
   * Rotoscope animation to timing
+- Use 3-point lighting
+- Set up camera angles
+- Render

+*Post Processing in Premiere Pro*
+- Sync video, animation, and audio
+- Apply phase and pitch shifters to audio

 -
 #### Links